-Zbigniew Karkowski was one of the most important Polish noise musicians, legend of anti-academic alternative music and terror of sound technicians from around the world.
-Beside recording and performing solo, he collaborated with numerous musicians and composed (although his composition were discovered only after his death).
+Zbigniew Karkowski was one of the most important Polish noise musicians, a legend of anti-academic alternative music and the terror of sound technicians from around the world.
+Beside recording and performing solo, he collaborated with numerous musicians and composed (although his compositions were discovered only after his death).

 Born in 1958 in Kraków, Zbigniew Karkowski left Poland in 1979, and since then he considered himself a nomad more than a citizen of a particular country.
-As a young man he played flute (at the Fryderyk Chopin National Music School), then he studied composition and aesthetics at the University and the Music School of Göteborg (the alma mater of quite a few figures important for modern music, such as Mikael Edlund, Bo Holten, Lars Johan Werle and Åke Parmerud) and computer music at the Chalmers University of Technology, also in Göteborg.
+As a young man he played flute (at the Fryderyk Chopin National Music School), then he studied composition and aesthetics at the University and School of Göteborg (the alma mater of quite a few important figures in modern music, such as Mikael Edlund, Bo Holten, Lars Johan Werle, and Åke Parmerud) and computer music at the Chalmers University of Technology, also in Göteborg.
 At that time Karkowski was involved in a group of industrial artists centred around the Radium record label.
-He also studied sonology at the Royal Conservatoire in the Hague, participated in courses such as the Centre Acanthes in Avignon and Aix-en-Provence (the master classes were run by Iannis Xenakis, Olivier Messiaen, Pierre Boulez and Goerges Aperghis).
+He also studied sonology at the Royal Conservatoire in the Hague, participated in courses such as the Centre Acanthes in Avignon and Aix-en-Provence (the master classes were run by Iannis Xenakis, Olivier Messiaen, Pierre Boulez, and Goerges Aperghis).

 In an interview conducted by Marcin Barski, the artist spoke of himself and his music: